shopware/frontends/apps/docs/src/getting-started/features/custom-products.md

 - if the product has a Custom Product template, then use `customizedProductAddToCart()` method.
 - otherwise, don't change the adding to cart behavior and use the default one

+## Known issues

+- Missing images for "Image select" option type (reported in the extension repository)
+- Missing cover image (aka thumbnail) for Custom Product in the Cart (reported in the extension repository)
+- Display selected option for Cart Item ([Issue](https://github.com/shopware/frontends/issues/456) reported)